Electron volt energy resolution with ptychography using a broadband continuum spectrum: Reciprocal and real space constraints for energy resolving ptychographic imaging: theory and simulations

 For each entry of Table \ref{table:sim_Chorm} (numbered 1-9) we performed a simulation using the sample-detector distance and detector specifications listed in Table \ref{table:sim_para}.
-In the reconstructions, unlike for the achromatic setup, the probe retrieved from the monochromatic case was not used as an initial estimate, as modelling the FZP as pre-focusing optics was sufficient.
-The results of the simulations are shown in Figure \ref{fig:fzp}A. Using the 20 $\upmu$m radius FZP, 10 eV separation fails for 256 cropping ($d_{min}=$76 nm), while it is achieved with 512 cropping ($d_{min}=$38 nm).
-The 10 eV separation is fully achieved with both the 50 and the 200 $\upmu $m radius FZP with $d_{min}=$76 nm and $d_{min}=$38 nm respectively.
-The 400 $\upmu $m radius FZP successfully separates 1 eV.
-Figure \ref{fig:fzp}B presents the results in terms of root mean square error (RMSE) between the PIM reconstructions and the single energy reconstructions by plotting the RMSE as a function of the ratio $\Delta p /\ d_{min}$.
-Figure \ref{fig:fzp}C summarises the same results in terms of success and failure by plotting the value of the ratio $\Delta p /\ d_{min}$ for the different configurations: $>1$ "success", $<1$ "failure".
-Summarising, by using a pre-sample chromatic optics in the ptychography setup, the probe at the sample is different for different energies.
-If this difference is detectable, that is:

-the algorithm can separate/decode the energies, even if the condition of Eq.\ref{eqn:achromcondi} is not satisfied.
+The results of the simulations are presented in Figure \ref{fig:fzp}A: the RMSE calculated between the PIM reconstructions and the single energy reconstructions, is plotted as a function of the ratio $\Delta W /\ d_{min}$.
+This set of simulations confirms that by using a pre-sample chromatic optics that generate a detectable difference in probe size at the sample ($> d_{min}$) for different energies the algorithm can separate/decode the energies, even if the reciprocal space constraint (\ref{eq:spencePtycho}) is not satisfied.
+We have proven so down to 1 eV separation.

 Up to here we have simulated a polychromatic beam made of two energies only.
 The capability of the PIM approach to separate more than two energies has already been proven in previous works \cite{Yao_2021, Batey_2014}.
 To confirm this is still the case for a very fine energy separation (1eV at 10 keV, hence at $0.01\%$ B.W.), we performed a set of simulations where the diffraction patterns of four different objects corresponding to four energies between 10 and 10.003 keV at steps of 1eV are combined together.
 The sample is in this case scanned in a $10\times10$ grid at steps of 0.5 $\upmu$m to provide the algorithm enough conditions to solve for all the four complex objects and illuminations.
-The results are shown in Figure \ref{fig:fzp}-D, where different phase objects are retrieved for each energy and compared with the reconstruction obtained for the single energy approximation (single energy mode).
-The separation is reached, despite some residual energy mix still visible in the retrieved objects.
+The results are shown in Figure \ref{fig:fzp}-B.